Civil Engineering Technology

 - Typical classroom hours are Monday through Friday from 8:00 a.m. to 3:00 p.m.

-- Program accredited by Engineering Technology Accreditation Commission (ETAC), http://www.abet.org
+The Civil Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org

-- The associate degree articulates to a bachelor’s degree in Geomatics Technology
+The associate degree articulates to a bachelor’s degree in Surveying and Geomatics Technology.

 - Civil Engineering Technology Associate of Applied Science (2 years)